 Missing Information Notifications are emailed to students at their Dunwoody email address the beginning of April for the following academic year and monthly until all documents are received.
 Verification requires action from the student.

 Students are required to determine their missing information online through Dunwoody’s financial aid portal Net Partner (log in to Launchpad using your Dunwoody account info and click on the “Student Financial Aid” icon).

 Financial aid eligibility will not be finalized until all requested verification documentation is received.
-Financial aid awards are subject to change based on the accuracy of information submitted on the FAFSA.
+Financial aid eligibility is subject to change based on the accuracy of information submitted on the FAFSA.

-Student and parents who did not file a 2017 Federal Tax Return are required to provide the Financial Aid Office with W-2s and/or earning statements for any taxable income earned in 2017 (if applicable); in addition, parents who did not file a 2017 Tax Return are required to submit a Verification of Non-Filing Letter from the IRS dates on or after October 1, 2018.
-This can be requested by submitting a 4506-T to the IRS.
+Student and parents who did not file a 2021 Federal Tax Return are required to provide the Financial Aid Office with W-2s and/or earning statements for any taxable income earned in 2021 (if applicable); in addition, parents who did not file a 2021 Tax Return are required to submit a Verification of Non-Filing Letter from the IRS.
+This can be obtained at: https://www.irs.gov/individuals/get-transcript

 You will be notified which verifications you are required to submit.